Shireenaliza/Shireenaliza/README.md

  ✧˖°<img src="https://github.com/Shireenaliza/Shireenaliza/blob/main/pixel-cat.gif" width="150px">✧˖°

-🚀 2nd year CS student specializing in AI & ML, with an interest in space exploration.
-Seeking to apply advanced AI/ML expertise to contribute to astrophysics research.

- 🌱 I’m currently learning Tensorflow && OpenCV
 <!--
 **Shireenaliza/Shireenaliza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.